 Cleaning the Reservoir

 To clean the reservoir, use distilled water and vinegar or a cleaner from the iron’s maker.
 Regular tap water has minerals that could build up in the iron and eventually clog it, just the thing you’re trying to avoid with regular cleaning.
-If you use water and vinegar, plug the iron in and turn it on.
+If you are cleaning an iron with vinegar and water, plug the iron in and turn it on.
 Let it get hot, and then spray all of the water and vinegar out until the entire reservoir is empty.
 This should thoroughly clean the reservoir, but if you want to be sure, repeat the process with distilled water without vinegar.
 If you use a cleaner from the maker, just follow those instructions.

 Cleaning the Soleplate